YunDobi/YunBook/readme.md

 React, Node.js, Express, MongoDB

 ### Introduction ###
-This is a book research application and especially, I used the Google Book API for show the result, and control the user with the Json Web Token(TWT) for the authorization.
-Currently I set in 30sec for the expire of the token, but avaiable to change the time.
-It is solo project that I build in full stack, and in the future, I will make a user book shelves to store their books they want.
+This is a book research application, and I used the Google Book API to show the result and control the user with the Json Web Token(TWT) for authorization.
+Currently, I set in 30sec for the expiration of the token, but available to change the time.
+It is a solo project that I build in full stack, and in the future, I will make user bookshelves to store the books they liked or save.

 ### ScreenShot ###